kendysticks/BIFX551/week5/README.md

 - A faceted plot

 Include text between your plots to tell a story about the data.
 What insights do these plots give us into your data?

+Because you always need to rotate your text labels, and they don't make it easy: [Stack Overflow](https://stackoverflow.com/questions/1330989/rotating-and-spacing-axis-labels-in-ggplot2)